 What are the Remedies if You're Fired for Filing a Claim?

 If you have been improperly fired, you are eligible for reinstatement with back pay.
-The back pay is offset by earnings subsequent to the firing as well as payments you may have received for temporary total disability, wage loss or unemployment compensation.
+The back pay is offset by earnings subsequent to the firing and payments you may have received for temporary total disability, wage loss or unemployment compensation.
 If you weren’t fired but were demoted, reassigned or other punitive action was taken against you, you may recover lost wages offset by the same earnings mentioned above.

 Does this mean you should be afraid to file a claim if you are injured on the job?
 Well, you may still be somewhat fearful….but you are not at the mercy of the unscrupulous employer.
-Keep in mind that most employers don’t fire or take other retaliatory action against their employees.
+Remember that most employers don’t fire or take other retaliatory action against their employees.
 Plus, you can have a legitimate claim that will continue on even if you are fired.
 Particularly for serious injuries that will require lengthy, expensive and ongoing medical treatment, the protection that the claim itself provides may be greater than the security provided by a particular job.
-Furthermore, you have many other legal protections that may be available to you if you find yourself handed the pink slip.
+You have many other legal protections that may be available to you if you find yourself handed the pink slip.
 You may have protection through your union, a case for unemployment compensation and even a lawsuit against your employer for defamation, breach of contract, intentional infliction of emotional distress and/or promissory estoppel, FMLA violations, etc. These are situations where it may be best to seek legal counsel.